medhashreea/213-final/README.md

         ChatGPT

-        Scheduler code is inspired by code from Lab: Worm which Alyssa Trapp worked on with Lydia Ye
+        Scheduler code is inspired by code from Lab: Worm which I worked on with Lydia Ye